kofi1995/caffeine-calculator/README.md

 Navigate to the `caffeine-app` directory and run `npm install` in your terminal.

-Navigate to `src/app/services/data.service.ts` and `src/app/services/authentication.service.ts` and modify the `baseUri` variable to point to the URI of the `caffeine-backend` application.
+Navigate to `src/app/environments/env.ts` and modify the `apiUrl` variable to point to the URI of the `caffeine-backend` application.

 Run `ng serve` to start the development server.